-- a.
-In 2017, the Parent Company entered into a loan agreement with its directors amounting to US\$1,945,758 or ₱97.15 million subject to 5% interest rate per annum.
+a.
+In 2017, the Parent Company entered into a loan agreement with its directors amounting to US\$1,945,758 or \$\mathbb{P}97.15\$ million subject to 5% interest rate per annum.
 The loan is due and demandable.

+On June 30, 2023, the BOD of the Parent Company approved the conversion of the outstanding advances of two (2) of these directors to equity.
+The BOD also approved to waive all loan interests starting January 1, 2023 related to these advances.
+The aggregate amount of the principal balance and interest payable for equity conversion are P49.30 million and P7.96 million, respectively, which are the outstanding balances as of December 31, 2022.

-For the three-month periods ended March 31, 2023 and 2022, the Group recognized interest expense amounting to ₱1.24 million and ₱1.17 million, respectively, under "Other income (charges)" in its consolidated statements of comprehensive income.
-As at March 31, 2023 and December 31, 2022, outstanding loans and interest payable amounted to ₱100.60 million and ₱20.35 million, respectively, and ₱103.05 million and ₱19.11 million, respectively. - b.
-On April 29, 2019 the BOD approved the availment of loan from the Parent Company's founders with an aggregate amount of ₱150.00 million subject to 5.50% interest rate per annum for 3 years from date of agreement and may be renewed upon mutual agreement.
-The loan is due and demandable.
-For the three-month periods ended March 31, 2023 and 2022, the Group recognized interest expense amounting to ₱0.66 million and ₱0.67 million under "Other income (charges)" in its consolidated statements of comprehensive income. - As at March 31, 2023 and December 31, 2022, outstanding loans and interest payable pertaining to this transaction amounted to ₱49.30 million and ₱8.62 million, respectively, and ₱49.30 million and ₱7.96 million, respectively. - c.
+For the three-month periods ended March 31, 2023 and 2022, the Group recognized interest expense amounting to ₱0.45 million and ₱1.24 million, respectively, under "Finance Cost and Other income (charges)" in its consolidated statements of comprehensive income (see Note 18).
+As at March 31, 2024 and December 31, 2023, outstanding loans and interest payable amounted to ₱36.50 million and ₱8.98 million, respectively, and ₱35.91 million and ₱8.53 million, respectively.

+b.
+On April 29, 2019, the Parent Company entered into a loan agreement with its directors amounting to ₱ 150.00 million subject to 5.50% interest rate per annum for 3 years from date of agreement and may be renewed upon mutual agreement.

+On June 30, 2023, the BOD of the Parent Company approved the conversion of the outstanding advances to equity.
+The BOD also approved to waive all loan interests starting January 1, 2023.
+The aggregate amount of the principal balance and interest payable for equity conversion are \$\mathbb{P}66.89\$ million and \$\mathbb{P}12.37\$ million, respectively, which are the outstanding balances as of December 31, 2022.
+The conversion was executed on November 13, 2023.

+For the three-month periods ended March 31, 2024 and 2023, the Group recognized interest expense amounting to nil and \$\frac{1}{2}\$0.66 million, respectively, under "Finance Cost and Other income (charges)" in its consolidated statements of comprehensive income (see Note 18).
+Outstanding loans and interest payable pertaining to this transaction amounted to nil as at March 31, 2024 and December 31, 2023.

+On October 6, 2023, SEC approved the valuation of advances applied as payment for additional issuance of 455,068,753 shares par value of \$\mathbb{P}0.10\$ each from unissued portion of authorized capital stock and additional paid-in capital of \$\mathbb{P}91.01\$ million.
+The conversion was executed on November 13, 2023.

+c.
 Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Group.
 These are noninterest-bearing and are due and demandable.
-Outstanding payable as at March 31, 2023 and December 31, 2022 amounted to ₱0.12 million.
+Outstanding payable as at March 31, 2024 and December 31, 2023 amounted to ₱0.12 million.

-d.
-During the period, the Group made advances to stockholders amounting to ₱0.08 million.
-These are noninterest-bearing and are subject to future liquidation.